 Mr. Marcovici has performed featured roles in numerous ballets by George Balanchine, Jerome Robbins, Peter Martins and additional works by David Parsons and Lynne Taylor-Corbett.
 Mr. Marcovici also originated roles in Robbins' Brandenburg and West Side Story Suite as well as in works by Peter Martins, Mauro Bigonzetti, Jean-Pierre Bonnefoux, Robert Lafosse, Miriam Mahdaviani, Benjamin Millepied, Angelin Preljocaj, Twyla Tharp and Christopher Wheeldon.

 Mr. Marcovici retired from New York City Ballet in March 2014.
 He worked as a ballet master with Paris Opera Ballet from 2014 - 2016.
 He currently works at L.A.
-Dance Project as a Ballet Master and sets ballets for Benjamin Millepied on ballet companies around the world.
+Dance Project as Associate Artistic Director and sets ballets for Benjamin Millepied on ballet companies around the world.